tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 The text I received earlier in the day still looms over me.
 "We need to talk."
 That's all the message says.
 No follow-up text, no response to my requests for elaboration.
 Nothing good ever starts with those four words.

-Sitting next to me, Reine nervously checks herself in the sun visor mirror for what seems like the hundredth time.
+Sitting next to me, Reine, my wife and crime-solving partner, nervously checks herself in the sun visor mirror for what seems like the hundredth time.
 Her brunette locks cascade down her back in soft waves, contrasting with her porcelain skin.
 Her gray eyes, deep and enigmatic, dart from the mirror to the scenery outside and back again.
 Her red lips purse in anxiety.

 After a decade of marriage, you'd think she'd be accustomed to these visits.
 Yet she looks more terrified now than she did facing [the Beast of the Bayou](https://www.reddit.com/r/nosleep/comments/1581vef/our_search_for_a_missing_teen_uncovered_the/) last summer.